Louis-Vincent/OOP-in-depth/README.md

 ## Creating objects from _ex nihilo_

-The expression _ex nihilo_ means "_out of nothing_", without a constructor or a class.
+The expression _ex nihilo_ means "_out of nothing_", thus without a constructor or a class.
 Prototype-based languages always provide a way to create them via a keyword or special syntax.
 In javascript, this is done via object literal construction.